The Hardcore Holidayoff

 “You Knights aren’t the only people that know longevity magic,” he notes with a smile.

 In a confused moment, Harmony focuses her manasight along the gentleman.
 She was so caught up in the expectation of a handsome male showing interest in her to notice the long clasp of alteration magic.
-By the age on some of these, he must be at least several thousands of years old.
+By the age on some of the enchantments on him, he must be at least several thousands of years old.
 She was hitting up someone that understood the length of life, the vast empty spaces, and this realization kills the remaining drive in her – he’s not some kid she can use to feel alive vicariously.

 “O-” she stumbles over her words, her confident demeanor struck down instantly.
 “I am… Oh gods.
 I am so so-“